valentinvstoyanov/MyCar/README.md

 Have a look at some interesting statistics about yout vehicles

 #Export
-Export your database with Bluetooth
+Export your database with Bluetooth(in progress...)